New York Sexual Abuse Lawyer

-This act allows anyone who was sexually abused as an adult to file a civil lawsuit against the individual or institution responsible, regardless of how long ago the abuse occurred.
+The CVA allows anyone who was sexually abused as a child to file a civil lawsuit until they turn 55 years old — regardless of how many years have passed since the abuse occurred.

 Many abusers commit assaults in spaces where they feel in control and less likely to be held accountable for their behavior.
 These beliefs are often reinforced by the power and protection granted to them by the institution they belong to.